-Are you concerned your child’s IEP isn’t working?
+Are you concerned that your child’s IEP isn’t working?
 Are you worried that even though the teacher is following the plan, your child still doesn’t seem to be making the progress you expect?
 Here are steps you can take if you think your child’s IEP isn’t working.

 Define what “not working” means to you.